AlanDaemon/Sat.Recruitment/README.md

 	- DDD CQRS architecture pattern implementation: https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice
 	- Mediator with MediatR: https://github.com/jbogard/MediatR
 	- Autofac for components registration IoC, and easy Injection of parameter constructors: https://autofac.org/
 	- Entity Framework 6 was implemented in order to avoid using a file as a data storage.
-However Users.txt file still can be used to add several users reading from it.
+However, Users.txt file still can be used to add several users reading from it.
 Code First approach is used.
-	- Swagger definitions are infered from the code and comments in controller's methods.
+	- Swagger definitions are inferred from the code and comments in controller's methods.
-	- All projects have been migrated to NET 6, in order to achieve zero obsolescense.
+	- All projects have been migrated to NET 6 to achieve zero obsolescence.

-### Code refactor
+### Code refactors
-	- All bussines logic was removed from UserController.
+	- All business logic was removed from UserController.
 	- CQRS pattern commands were created.
 	- Base repository and User Repository were created.
 	- Strategy design pattern is used to calculate gift amount based in user type.